adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 7 is tricky, for now the task that has taken me the longest

 task 8 slows down and goes for a new functionality, in this case ">"

+task 9 is a combo of tail and >